mvolkmann/blog/src/swift/swift-lang.md

 #### Simulator

-When developing iOS apps it is useful to launch the app in the Simulator directly from Xcode.
+When developing iOS apps it is useful to launch the app in the Simulator app directly from Xcode.
 Preview and the Simulator can simulate many different devices.

 When code changes are saved, Xcode will automatically update the app